IGNF/lidarformat/README.md

     You should have received a copy of the GNU Lesser General Public License along with LidarFormat.
 If not, see <http://www.gnu.org/licenses/>.

-Installation
+Installation:

 LidarFormat uses `cmake`.
 To build under `Linux`, go to  the root of the repository and type:
 ```
 mkdir build
 cd build
 cmake ..
 make
 ```
 If everything went well, you can install the library with
 ```
 sudo make install
 ```
 which will make your library available to other `C++` project.
 To use LidarFormat in another cmake project, add
 ```
 find_package(LidarFormat)
 include_directories(${LidarFormat_INCLUDE_DIRS})
 add_library(myLib ...)
 target_link_libraries(myLib LidarFormat ...)
 ```
 to your `CMakeLists.txt`